matteyeux/Decrypt0r/README.md

 Then the program is going to work automaticaly. <br>

-If you want to modify rootfs (ex Setup.app -ASR will not accept the feat without BootROM firmware) you can use TransMac. <br>
+If you want to modify rootfs (ex Setup.app ASR will reject you ) you can use TransMac for Windows. <br>

 ### Encryption of rootfs and creating a Custom fimware

-You can now create your own Custom fimware. <br>
+You can now create your own Custom fimware (need to work more). <br>
 Downgrades are already impossible without SHSHs blobs, on devices that do not have low level exploits. <br>
 Is this fonction useless ? <br>
 Yes, but it can still be used. <br>